 “Just looking,” I replied.
 “Got a job interview tomorrow and I’m just looking around.”
 It was a warm Sunday afternoon in May 1999, on my first visit to the City of Hartford.
-I was standing on the sidewalk in front of a three-story house with a for-sale sign, on a street somewhere near what local residents called the West End neighborhood, based on my limited knowledge of the city at that time.
+I was standing on the sidewalk in front of a three-story house with a for-sale sign, on a street somewhere near the West End neighborhood, based on my limited knowledge of the city at that time.
 There was no open house, nor did I have an appointment to meet a real estate agent.
 I simply wanted to get out of my rental car and walk around to get a feel for this neighborhood.
 My hands held the real estate section of the Sunday newspaper and a city street map, which I had purchased at a nearby gas station about fifteen minutes earlier.

 “Hold on a second.
 My wife’s a Realtor.
 She’s right next door and I’ll bring her over.”
 The man walked back across the street, and returned a minute later with a woman.
 She introduced herself, mentioned that she happened to be visiting a client on this block, and asked what brought me to Hartford.